jstonge/scrolly-lemurs/README.md

 ## First LayerCake chart

+> [!TIP]
+> Actually, if you feel like it, you can go glimpse at Sveltekit's [Introduction](https://svelte.dev/tutorial/svelte/your-first-component) tutorial.
+No need to understanding everything, just to have a vibe for what it is doing.

 Lets take it step by step, shall we.
 I will explain key components of svelte as we go along.
 You should now open the `src/routes/+page.svelte`.
 You should see the content that you can see on your local server.
 Get rid of it, and we will start by importing the libs.
 ```svelte
 // Within the script tag, we can write javascript code.